flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Remember about those **256 MB of NAND flash** I briefly mentioned before?
 Well, here is where most of the operating system resides.
 That is, until Sony released the _CECHH_ model in late 2007, replacing the 256 MB NAND for a puny **16 MB NOR**.
 As a consequence, some files had to be moved elsewhere.
 For the sake of simplicity, let's first see what these chips store [@operating_system-flash]:

 - **Console-specific Loaders**: specifically, two loaders called `bootldr` and `metldr`.
 These files are encrypted with a key engraved during manufacturing, so they can't be replaced!
-  - Be as it may, there are hidden functions in Sony's hypervisor that allow to update these, although, for some reason, they have never been used [@operating_system-psxplace].
+  - Be that as it may, there are hidden functions in Sony's hypervisor that allow to update these, although, for some reason, they have never been used [@operating_system-psxplace].
 - **CoreOS**: the first half of the operating system.
 It mainly consists of more loaders that will continue the boot process and eventually bootstrap the second half (**GameOS**).
 CoreOS also supplies the **Recovery Menu**, an alternative shell that contains maintenance utilities that users can use to (attempt to) repair their console.
 - **Unique IDs**: similar to the [PSP's IDStorage](playstation-portable#tab-2-2-kernelipl), these are used by the console to control secured hardware like the Blu-ray drive; or by Sony to authenticate the console with their online servers (i.e. the IDPS key).
 - **Security assets**: some programs depend on them to perform security operations.
 For instance, Blu-ray movies with DRM check a block called Virtual Table Rights Management (VTRM).
 Sony also stores **revocation tools and records** to blacklist security certificates that have been compromised in the past.